 - 4 garlic cloves, finely chopped

-1. Start by preparing your ingredients.
+Step 1: Start by preparing your ingredients.
 Peel the red onion and slice it.
 Then, remove the seeds from the red chili – you can chop it finely if you wish.
 Next, peel and grate a thumb-sized piece of ginger root.
-Take two large potatoes, peel them and cut them into bite-sized chunks.
+Take two large potatoes, peel them, and cut them into bite-sized chunks.
 Boil the quail eggs for 3 minutes.

 Step 2: Now, take a large and deep, non-stick frying pan and heat it up over low heat.
 If you don't have one, try a wok or a saucepan.
 Then add the olive oil and the onions, frying and stirring them for about 10 minutes on medium heat.
 You'll know they're cooked when they turn golden and soft.

 Step 3: Next, add the chili, garlic, and ginger over the onion and fry for 2 minutes.
 Now it's time to turn up the heat a little as you add the potatoes and cook them for 4 - 5 minutes.